Creating Plot Twists

 The thread the note belongs to (includes thread.meta with connector-specific data)

 • Called when a note on a thread owned by this connector is updated.
-Override to write back changes to the external service (e.g., syncing reaction tags as emoji reactions).
+Override to write back changes to the external service (e.g., syncing reaction tags as emoji reactions, or editing a comment whose content changed in Plot).

 Parameters